 Lawn edging bricks can give you a nice rustic look which could go well with a brick patio for example.
 To pull this off you’re going to need building sand, cement, a trowel, a rubber mallet and a rake, in addition to the bricks of course.
 Follow the line of the lawn until it’s all edged.
 You can find more tips on gardenersworld.

 Weathered steel is another cool option.
 It can give your lawn and garden a contemporary look with an industrial vibe and it’s also easy to work with.
 Install steel edging around the flower beds or to create more structure in your backyard if for example you want to define different sections.
 The rusty, weathered look looks great out here because of the visual connection it establishes with the earth.

 Concrete is great if you want to create a solid border that has a unique shape.
 You can pour the concrete into whatever shape you want to create fluid, undulating lawn edging and you can make it flush with the ground if you want to.
 Check out this cool lawn edging tool from etsy that you could use.

 This lawn edging technique is based on what seems to be a miniature version of a gabion wall.
 It’s an idea that we found on greenlandscapestoenvy and we absolutely love it.
 It’s such an organic look, timeless and with lots of charm and there are actually lots of different ways to use this technique if you want to create borders around your lawn or garden.

 Wood lawn edging is also an option.
 You can cut a bunch of wood boards and insert them into the ground around the lawn or around the flower beds to create a sort or miniature fence.
-The boards can overlap slightly to prevent the soil from sipping through.
-Another idea can be to use wooden posts which look more solid.
+The boards can overlap slightly to prevent the soil from slipping through.
+Another idea can be to use wooden posts that look more solid.